 If you give this recipe a try, let us know!
 Leave a comment, rate it, or take a picture and tag it #minimalistbaker on Instagram!
 We’d love to see what you come up with.
 Happy baking!

-- 2 Tbsp (30 ml) maple syrup, agave, or honey if not vegan
+- 2 Tbsp maple syrup, agave, or honey if not vegan

-- 2 cups (304 g) Bob’s Red Mill Whole Wheat Pastry Flour
+- 2 cups Bob’s Red Mill Whole-Wheat Pastry Flour

-- 1 3/4 cups (238 g) Bob’s Red Mill Unbleached All Purpose Flour + more for rolling / dusting
+- 1 3/4 cups Bob’s Red Mill Unbleached All-Purpose Flour (plus more for rolling / dusting)

-- 2 Tbsp (14 g) raw or roasted sunflower seeds
+- 2 Tbsp raw or roasted sunflower seeds

-- Combine warm water (like bath water, or 110°F), yeast, maple syrup or sugar, salt, flax seed and flours in a large mixing bowl and stir.
+- Combine warm water (like bath water, or 110 degrees F / 43 C), yeast, maple syrup (or other sweetener), salt, flaxseed meal, and flours in a large mixing bowl and stir.
 The result will be a sticky, rough dough.
 If using a stand mixer, beat at medium speed for about a minute.
 Otherwise just use a spoon to stir until well combined and when it can no longer do the job, knead and turn it in the bowl with your hands.
-Add flour until the dough is no longer sticking to the sides - about 3 3/4 cups total (amount as original recipe is written // adjust if altering batch size).
+Add flour until the dough is no longer sticking to the sides – about 3 3/4 cups total (amount as original recipe is written // adjust if altering batch size).

 - Lift the dough out and lightly grease the bowl with nonstick spray or olive oil.
 Cover and let rise for 2 hours at room temperature and 2 hours in the fridge.
-Alternatively, go straight for the fridge for two hours to save time, though a longer rise is best.
+Alternatively, if you only have 2 hours, let rise at room temperature and skip the fridge (though a longer rise is best).